criteo-cookbooks/nexus3/README.md

 ### Actions
 - `:install` - Default.
 Downloads and installs the latest Nexus Repository Manager OSS v3.
-- `:uninstall` - Removes service and root directory.
-Uninstall will not delete the data directory unless the default data configuration has changed to place it under the root directory (which is not recommended).
+- `:uninstall` - Removes service and install directory.
+Uninstall will not delete the data directory unless the default data configuration has changed to place it under the install directory (which is not recommended).
 - `:nothing` - Define this resource block to do nothing until notified by another resource to take action.
 When this resource is notified, this resource block is either run immediately or it is queued up to be run at the end of the chef-client run.